GET TAX RELIEF NOW!

 Assuming Collection Automatically Stops When an Audit Starts

-Process Hearing rights to prevent tax liens or levies within statute of limitations, even while business audits examining vendor payments and accounting accuracy or individual audits reviewing personal income and charitable deductions as separate taxable events are ongoing with the Small Business and Self-Employed Division or LB&I Examination Process.
+Collection action does not automatically pause when business audits or individual audits begin under Internal Revenue Code provisions.
+You must respond to collection correspondence and may need to request installment agreements, offer in compromise, or exercise Collection Due Process Hearing rights to prevent tax liens or levies within the statute of limitations, even while business audits examining vendor payments and accounting accuracy or individual audits reviewing personal income and charitable deductions as separate taxable events are ongoing with the Small Business and Self-Employed Division or LB&I Examination Process.

 Paying Collection in Full Without Understanding Audit Results

-Payment during an active examination on the same tax year can also be misapplied or reduce your negotiating leverage for installment agreements, penalty abatement, or offer in compromise options that consider statute of limitations and Collection Due Process protections under
+Payment during an active examination in the same tax year can also be misapplied or reduce your negotiating leverage for installment agreements, penalty abatement, or offer in compromise options that consider statute of limitations and Collection Due Process protections under Internal Revenue Code provisions.

 Missing the Examination Deadline Due to Collection Pressure

-2205-D by the deadline because you focused only on collection threats results in a default examination report affecting tax liability calculations from business audits or individual audits.
+Failing to respond to the examiner’s document requests, applicable check sheets, or Letter 2205-D by the deadline because you focused only on collection threats results in a default examination report affecting tax liability calculations from business audits or individual audits.

 Making Admissions to Collection About Owing the Amount

-Telling a Revenue Officer you accept the tax liability amount owed while business audits or individual audits examining personal income, vendor payments, charitable deductions, or accounting accuracy are pending can undermine your ability to contest the tax in the audit or appeal under Internal Revenue Code provisions.
+Telling a revenue officer you accept the tax liability amount owed while business audits or individual audits examining personal income, vendor payments, charitable deductions, or accounting accuracy are pending can undermine your ability to contest the tax in the audit or appeal under Internal Revenue Code provisions.

 Never concede the amount to Collection if the underlying tax liability representing separate taxable events is still under examination or can be disputed through professional audit representation from a tax attorney who understands Collection Due Process, statute of limitations protections, installment agreements, penalty abatement, and offer in compromise options.